-A universal life insurance policy with Option B is often promoted as a better deal because your beneficiaries receive both the cash value and death benefit.
+A universal life insurance policy with Option B is often promoted as a better deal because your beneficiaries receive both the cash value and the death benefit.
 In practice, this simply means that the death benefit is calculated differently.
-Premiums on this type of policy will be more expensive over time and the cost of the one-year term insurance is still subtracted from cash value so you can still end up having to pay more premiums in the future to maintain the death benefit.
+Premiums on this type of policy will be more expensive over time and the cost of the one-year term insurance is still subtracted from the cash value.
+This means you can still end up having to pay more premiums in the future to maintain the death benefit.

 In nearly all the universal life insurance policies we have reviewed, there is a point in time (usually between age 60-80) where guaranteed cash values go to zero.
 This is why we believe universal life insurance should not be considered lifetime coverage.

-In contrast, cash value in Whole Life (WL) is like equity in the death benefit.
-It is the portion of the death benefit which no longer is at risk for the insurance company.
-They are willing to make policy loans for this amount from their reserves. (more on Whole Life insurance below)
+In contrast, the cash value in whole life (WL) is like equity in the death benefit.
+It is the portion of the death benefit that is no longer at risk for the insurance company.
+They are willing to make policy loans for this amount from their reserves (more on whole life insurance below).